 Animal Sentience

-‘Animal sentience’ refers to the concept that animals are capable of having feelings, emotions, perceptions and experiences that matter to them.
+SPCA recognises animals as sentient beings.
+‘Animal sentience’ means that animals are capable of having feelings, emotions, perceptions and experiences that matter to them.

 Recognising sentience means that SPCA acknowledges animals as individuals who have meaningful and unique emotions and experiences.